Dr Dennis Wang PhD, FHEA

 Following the completion of my PhD in 2012, I undertook postdoctoral training to investigate genetic prognostic markers at the Princess Margaret Cancer Centre in Toronto with Prof Ming-Sound Tsao and Prof Frances Shepherd.
 I was promoted to a staff scientist in 2013 to coordinate the genomic sequencing and bioinformatics analysis of patient tumours.
 With a greater interest in drug development, I went back to Cambridge in 2014 to join the early drug discovery division of AstraZeneca where I developed computational methods to identify pharmacological biomarkers that predict drug response.
 I joined the University of Sheffield in 2016 as lecturer to further teaching and data science as cornerstones of genomics and bioinformatics research.

-My group focuses on translating the complex patterns of genomic data generated in the lab to enable the development of personalized medicines that can benefit patients suffering from complex diseases.
+My group focuses on translating the complex patterns of genomic data generated in the lab to enable the development of personalised medicines that can benefit patients suffering from complex diseases.
 Of computational interest, this involves integrating genomics information of various data types in order to build machine learning algorithms that predict clinical outcome and identifying biomarkers through feature selection.
 Of biomedical interest, we survey the genomic landscape of disease subtypes using sequencing techniques to better understand how we can stratify patients for different treatments.
-Both of these aims enable us to work towards the ultimate goal of developing data driven approaches for personalizing medicine
+Both of these aims enable us to work towards the ultimate goal of developing data driven approaches for personalising medicine

 I am a co-lead for the MSc in Genomic Medicine.